Vice President, Existing Business Engagement |

 The FY 2025/2026 MEDC operating budget totals $1.88 million.
 The Executive Director of Economic Development is supported by the Assistant Director and four additional staff members who all work together to provide the assistance, funding, tools, and data that new and existing businesses need to thrive in Mansfield.
 To learn more about economic development in Mansfield, click here.

-The Executive Director of Economic Development provides strategic leadership and overall accountability for the City's economic development functions, including business attraction and retention, real estate and development negotiations, and management of the Mansfield Economic Development Corporation (MEDC).
+THE POSITION The Executive Director of Economic Development provides strategic leadership and overall accountability for the City's economic development functions, including business attraction and retention, real estate and development negotiations, and management of the Mansfield Economic Development Corporation (MEDC).
 Reporting to the Assistant City Manager, the Executive Director is responsible for advancing the long-term economic vitality and competitive positioning of Mansfield as a destination for business investment and quality employment, in alignment with the City's financial priorities, land use goals, and community vision.
 Some examples of work performed by the Executive Director of Economic Development include serving as the primary advisor to the City Manager and City Council on economic development policy, incentive structures, real estate strategy, and market conditions; leading the development, negotiation, and administration of incentive agreements, Chapter 380 agreements, and 4A/4B sales tax programs; managing the City's relationship with the Mansfield Economic Development Corporation (MEDC); and representing the City in regional partnerships and external organizations, including the Dallas Regional Chamber, NCTCOG, Texas Economic Development Council (TEDC), and International Economic Development Council (IEDC).

 QUALIFICATIONS